 Billie Eilish performed in this very room.

-FOMO Factory is your playground for the next six months.
+FOMO Factory was your playground for several months.

 FOMO Factory is meant to be tangible.

 It was a chance to relive or reclaim your childhood.

 Avril Lavigne served some serious inspiration.